by Florian Birkmayer, MD

 What we must not forget is that we are not alone in this.
 As Jung said in a letter to a friend and fellow seeker: “An old alchemist gave the following consolation to one of his disciples: ‘No matter how isolated you are and how lonely you feel, if you do your work truly and conscientiously, unknown friends will come and seek you.‘” We are all fellow travelers on the road to individuation and knowing I am not alone sustains me.
 I hope it sustains you.
 Let’s honor the mysteries that we are, together.

-If you want to join other unknown friends for a while along this road of individuation and are ready to do your work truly and conscientiously, consider applying to our mentorship, which starts in October 2021.
+If you want to join other unknown friends for a while along this road of individuation and are ready to do your work truly and conscientiously, consider applying to our mentorship.